Tulin206/erumhub_deep-learning/README.md

    - After authorization, your Google Drive will be mounted and accessible

 2. **Set Up Python Path:**
-   - First, copy all files from the pytorch folder to your Google Drive's "Colab Notebooks" folder
+   - First, copy the notebook to your Google Drive's "Colab Notebooks" folder
    - Then run the following code to set up the correct paths:
      ```python
      import os, sys